josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 6. AI models exist in the consolidated hands of a precious few huge companies, which are themselves quite obviously happy to do away with as many of their own workers as they possibly can.
 AI will serve, and is already serving, corporate interests first and foremost—_especially_ as these models continue to replace core infrastructure, like web search, and can be manipulated however the companies please.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>

 7. Regardless, even if you naively believe in the tech: you're _still_ willing to put up with all the harms and dangers of AI until that imagined potential future arrives—which brings us back to the original point.

+Some might also point to positive use cases for AI; accessibility is a popular one.
+(In fact, it's _so_ popular that online AI apologists have realized all they need to do is invoke the word "ableist" to shut down any discussion.)

+Yes, there are good use cases for AI.
+I don't think most reasonable people would argue that.
+Like I said: I myself use it to compensate for my own physical disability.
+But "this does some good" is not the same as "this does no harm," and these arguments tend to be bad-faith attempts to force us to look the other way, rather than reckon with the damage and rethink our deployment of AI in order to do the most good and the least harm.

 Finally, let me take a moment to address anyone who might be thinking: _sure, AI is being used for some bad things, but I'm not personally using it that way.
 What's wrong with me just focusing on the good parts and enjoying the benefits to me_?